How to Make a Good Cup of Coffee

 Water should be within 195 to 205.
 This is usually about 45 seconds off the boil for a small to moderate amount of water.
 Boiling water over-extracts and scalds coffee, making it bitter.
 Cold water under-extracts the coffee and leaves it weak and bland.

-2 Responses to “How to Make a Good Cup of Coffee”
+12 thoughts on “How to Make a Good Cup of Coffee

 Leave a Reply